Motion to Take Note

 My noble friend Lord Taylor talked about the importance of Israel, both in the context of the Middle East peace process and more generally.
 I assure him that the UK enjoys strong and growing relations with Israel, built on decades of collaboration across a range of fields, including education, business, arts and culture.
 That also provides us with the strength to ensure that we can have very candid conversations when we disagree.
 My noble friend asked specifically about trade envoys.
 I agree with him that they play a vital role in promoting UK trade.
 The Department for International Trade, which is responsible for overseeing our network of envoys, will announce any new changes as appropriate.

 I recognise, as the noble Lord, Lord Alton, put it, that we also continue to deal with the US further afield.
 He mentioned North Korea, appropriately.
 I assure him that we are continuing to work very closely with the US to put maximum pressure on North Korea to change course and enter negotiations to eliminate its nuclear and ballistic missile programmes.
 Through the UN Security Council we have imposed increasingly tough sanctions to cut off the revenues that fund these illegal programmes.
 My noble friend Lord Lamont mentioned the use of sanctions.
 I am fresh from the Report stage of the EU sanctions Bill, which we finished yesterday and which will allow us the flexibility, through the domestic sanctions policy that we will have, to continue to work with our partners to ensure that we can impose sanctions as and when necessary.
 The noble Lord, Lord McNally, raised the importance of the relationship that every Foreign Secretary has had with the US Secretary of State and he talked about his own experience.
-I assure noble Lords that the Secretary of State, Rex Tillerson, and my noble friend Boris Johnson enjoy a very close, co-operative, productive and constructive relationship in this respect.
+I assure noble Lords that the Secretary of State, Rex Tillerson, and my right honourable friend Boris Johnson enjoy a very close, co-operative, productive and constructive relationship in this respect.

 As we look forward, one of the areas which has been raised concerns the United States and the European Union.
 An oft-repeated characterisation, which noble Lords touched on, is our relationship with the US and how it frames our exit from the European Union—a choice between the US or the EU or between Europe and the world.
 As many noble Lords acknowledge, these are false choices.
 Yes, we are leaving the European Union, but our national interest will continue to be aligned with the interests of our European neighbours.
 We are still part of that continent, we still continue to enjoy strong relationships, particularly on security and our economies.
 I agree wholeheartedly with noble Lords including the noble Lord, Lord Wallace, who implore us to continue to do more work with Europe.
 We will do so but our departure from the European Union will not change the reality that global problems will require global solutions.
 They will require partnerships and we will always need to work with countries both near and far.